Maciva/nwcrafterapp/README.md

+## warning
-No longer maintained.
-Still accessible as inspiration.
+Outdated.
+Its no longer maintained.
+Still accessible as an inspiration.
 Mods, probabilities and icons have to be replaced and mined from the gamefiles to still be useable

 # Getting Started